kekiel/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/pi.md

 _Change line:_

     def __init__(self, address = 0x08):

-1. Reboot the Pi either using the menu or running the following command in the Terminal:

-    ```sh
-    sudo reboot
-    ```

 1. Once the Pi has rebooted, relaunch the Terminal and run the following command to install [Visual Studio Code (VS Code)](https://code.visualstudio.com?WT.mc_id=academic-17441-jabenn) - this is the editor you will be using to write your device code in Python.